Honors Convocation 2019

 RACE, ETHNICITY, AND MIGRATION STUDIES

-The Adrienne Seward and Victor Nelson-Cisneros Award in Race, Ethnicity and Migration Studies
+Adrienne Seward and Victor Nelson-Cisneros Award in Race and Ethnic Studies

-This award is presented to a student who has shown a commitment to deepen his or her understanding of the issues of race and ethnicity, as well as their complex social, economic and epistemic ramifications in a national and transnational context.
+This award is presented to a student who has shown a commitment to deepen their understanding of the issues of race and ethnicity, as well as their complex social, economic, and epistemic ramifications in a national and transnational context.

 Abbott Prize in Sociology

 The Abbott Prize in Sociology is awarded annually to a graduating senior who has excelled in their coursework and made significant contributions to the intellectual life of the department.
 The award honors the memory of W. Lewis Abbott who was a member of the Colorado College faculty from 1920 to 1949.
 Professor Abbott was stimulating in his teaching, controversial in his positions, and beloved and respected by his students and colleagues.

 Recipients: Chaney Jinfang Ranney Skilling, Grace Nicole Perry, Emma Lilia Pillard Gonzalez, Veronica Fernandez-Diaz

 presented by Professor Eric Perramond